 Anytime I was reluctant to eat something she served, she’d encourage me to try “just one bite.”
 Who knows?
-Maybe I’d find that I liked it.
+Maybe someday I’d discover that I liked it.

-She hoped that, given enough one-bite samplings, I’d eventually develop a taste for the new dish, but in the meantime, she didn’t make me eat it.
-There were plenty of other options on the table, and if nothing there appealed to my appetite, there would be another meal served a few hours later — no grazing on junk food in the interim.
+She hoped that, given enough one-bite attempts, I’d eventually develop a taste for the new dish, but in the meantime, she didn’t force things.
+In fact, she didn’t even insist I swallow those single bite samplings.
+I was allowed to spit it out if I found my taste for a particular dish still hadn’t changed.
+There were plenty of other options on the table.
+And if nothing there appealed to my appetite, there would be another meal served a few hours later.
+No grazing on junk food in the interim.

 Although I don’t think my mom and dad ever compiled a list of hard-and-fast rules regarding mealtimes, they adhered to some guiding principles, which my husband and I have tried to follow in raising our own children.
 These may be summed up as follows:

-Consistently put a variety of good, wholesome food in front of your children at mealtimes, and they will eventually learn to love most if not all of it.
+Consistently put a variety of good, wholesome food in front of your children at mealtimes, including lots of fresh fruits and vegetables, and they will eventually learn to love most if not all of it.
 Set a good example for them to follow and don’t let your dinner hour turn into a time of contention.

 Your children’s food preferences will mature as they do.
 Encourage them to try new foods, but don’t try to force them to eat anything.
 That’s a battle you can’t win.
 If there is something you know your child particularly dislikes, pair it with a healthful option you know he’ll eat.
 I have one son who hates beans but loves salad, so anytime I make bean soup, I serve a big salad alongside it.